felix-lambert/best-practice/README.md

 guidelines serve as a touchstone by which to assess the quality of the JavaScript code that you and your team produce.

+The best way to find use cases for new syntax is to explore open source libraries.
+I usually have a few large projects—React, Redux, Lodash—that I search for syntax examples.
+All you need to do is go to GitHub, Gitlab, or anywhere the project is hosted and search for the syntax.
+When I was trying to learn how to use Map, I went to React and searched for new Map and found a few good examples.
+I discovered this generator pattern by looking through Khan Academy on github.
+You’ll quickly see a lot of usage patterns.
+And if you don’t see many examples, that’s a clue that the syntax may not be very valuable or at least not widely understood.

 ## **Consistent dev environments**

 Set your node version in engines in package.json.